CATHOLIC MEDICAL GUILD OF DALLAS

 4. Resolution: Spiritual and Practical Takeaways

 Saturday, October 22, 2022, 5 PM: White Mass @ the Cathedral Santuario de Guadalupe.
 Celebrated by Bishop Greg Kelly.
 Reception and dinner with wine followed in the Gran Salon.
-Keynote speaker: Dr. Karla Bellinger.
+Keynote speaker: Dr. Karla Bellinger; Executive Director, Institute for Homiletics.

 September 8-10, 2022: National Catholic Medical Association Annual Educational Conference.
 Searching for the Truth: Medicine, Morality and the Media.
 Denver, CO. www.cathmed.org/events/annual-educational-conference/